Membership

 Church members don’t do anything more than the Bible asks of any Christian, but becoming a member is an expression of commitment to a church.
 You move from guest to family member.
 Members invest in fellowship and pray for others.
 They volunteer and look for ways to serve.
 They give sacrificially as the Bible describes.
 And they invite the accountability and support that a church family provides.

-If you haven’t taken the step of church membership, take a step toward taking that step!
+If you haven’t taken the step of becoming a member, take a step toward taking that step!